Welcome to the Foundation Course

 Who This Course Is For

-This course is designed for people who just learned to program and need to understand basic data structures before moving on to our Core Patterns Course.
+This course is designed for two groups: people who just learned to program, and experienced engineers who can code but have not recently practiced interview-style data structures.
 If you can write basic loops and functions in any programming language, you're ready to start.
 No computer science background required.

 How to Use This Course